 Can I buy AC Milan tickets from third-party platforms?

 Yes.
 There are several third-party platforms from which you can buy AC Milan tickets.
 A good example is SeatPick.
-SeatPick is a legitimate third-party ticket resale platform that enjoys a wide array of partnerships across sports and events.
+SeatPick is a legitimate third-party ticket resale platform with a wide array of partnerships across sports and events.

 By consolidating tickets in one place, fans of football teams can quickly access available seats on SeatPick and book on the go.
 However, note that you will pay more, including booking fees, than the regular prices on the official AC Milan ticketing platform.